portworx/px-docs/add-nodes-no-storage.md

 -t token-bb4bcf4b-d394-11e6-afae-0242ac110002 -m team0:0 -d team0 -z
 ```

-Note the -z option in the command above that starts this node as a zero storage node
+NOTE: the -z option in the command above starts this node as a zero storage node

+NOTE: if you already have config.json in /etc/pwx/ then the config.json settings will take precedence over the -z option.
+If your deployment/automation scripts place the file on every node, please make sure to remove it, in order for -z option to take effect.

 ### Display the cluster node list